By Chanté Eliaszadeh | Updated June 2026

 Challenges:

-- Requires SOC 2 Type II audit to demonstrate security controls (annual cost: $50,000-$150,000)
+- Requires a SOC 2 Type II audit to demonstrate security controls — a recurring cost

 - Demands internal expertise: key management, disaster recovery, incident response